Chris Bigras

-Christopher Bigras (born February 22, 1995) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played under contract with the Iserlohn Roosters of the Deutsche Eishockey Liga (DEL).
+Christopher Bigras (born February 22, 1995) is a Canadian former professional ice hockey defenceman.
 Bigras was selected by the Colorado Avalanche in the second round (32nd overall) of the 2013 NHL Entry Draft.
 He was born in Orillia, Ontario, but grew up in Elmvale, Ontario.

 Playing career

 Junior

 As a youth, Bigras played in the 2008 Quebec International Pee-Wee Hockey Tournament with the Barrie Colts minor ice hockey team.
 He later played junior ice hockey with the Owen Sound Attack in the Ontario Hockey League.
 During the 2012–13 season he played with Team Canada to win gold medals at both the 2012 Ivan Hlinka Memorial Tournament and the 2013 IIHF World U18 Championships.
 He was rated as a top prospect eligible for the 2013 NHL Entry Draft before he was selected by the Avalanche.